Vondelstraat riots

 The Vondelstraat riots (Vondelstraatrellen) were violent disturbances on Vondelstraat in Amsterdam, the Netherlands between squatters and the state in March 1980.
-It also involved the deployment of military tanks on the streets for the first time since World War II, and was one of the most serious disturbances involving squatters in the country.
+It was one of the most serious disturbances involving squatters in the country.

 Background

 During the 1970s, squatting became increasingly prevalent in Amsterdam due to the lack of housing and the high number of decayed buildings in the city centre.
 Many of the squatters occupying land were young adults from the baby boom generation who had trouble finding homes.
 A previous riot in Amsterdam happened in 1966.
 Authorities did little to stop them before the events of 1980.
 Many riots occurred between the squatters and the authorities (overall referred to as Krakersrellen), the biggest being the Nieuwmarkt Riots in 1975.

 By the late 1970s the mood changed as politicians and real estate owners called for action against squatters.
 The mayor of Amsterdam at the time, Wim Polak, decided to start cracking down on squatters.